Knowing about natural mold killers and how to use them is good to keep your home safe.

 There are many specialized water damage and mold remediation companies in every city in the U.S. and I’m sure that’s the case for many countries.
 But if all else fails, you have 8 natural mold killers that can help you get the dirty deed done, and cheaply.

-More Info On Mold & Health Effects:
+More Info: Educational Videos On Mold & Its Health Effects:

-- Dr. Richard Shoemaker and Dr. Mercola discuss mold dangers
+- Dr. Richard Shoemaker and Dr. Mercola discuss mold dangers:

 - Dr. Josh Axe on symptoms of mold exposure and natural remedies